lovindata/blog/docs/posts/1/index.md

 Please note that model weights in `*.pth` format are accessible via a Google Drive link provided on [GitHub](https://github.com/lovindata/pillow-dat) or [PyPI](https://pypi.org/project/pillow-dat/).

 By default, when you use the `PIL_DAT.Image.upscale` method, it loads the model, performs the upscaling, and clears the model from the RAM for you.
-For better performance, especially when calling this function multiple times for the same scaling factor, it's recommended to instantiate the **DAT light** model via custom models.
+For better performance, especially when calling this function multiple times for the same scaling factor, it's recommended to instantiate the **DAT light** model via **custom models**.

 ```python
 from PIL.Image import open